 Add to Flipboard Magazine.

-Designers have began to inject increasing levels of creativity into their blog posts and articles, throwing out the traditional and generic style of blog posts in favour of a much more attractive layout that’s themed specifically to the content.
+Designers have begun to inject increasing levels of creativity into their blog posts and articles, throwing out the traditional and generic style of blog posts in favor of a much more attractive layout that’s themed specifically to the content.
 Let’s take a look at some of the best examples, and see what makes them work so well.

 In his fantastic article ‘The Death of the Boring Blog Post‘, Paddy Donnelly sums up this method of fusing together a blog post with the style and design of a traditional magazine article and coins the name, ‘Blogazine’.
 Be sure to check it out for a great introduction, and to hear from some of the pioneers of this style of blogging.